-I have stayed at all five of Walt Disney World’s Value resorts over the course of the last five years, and while I love the overall experience at these resorts, there are definitely some highlights and lowlights!
+I have stayed at all five of the Disney Value Resorts in Walt Disney World and while I love the overall experience at these hotels, there are definitely some highlights and lowlights.

 The All-Star Resorts

 The two oldest Disney Value resorts are All-Star Sports and All-Star Music, both of which opened in 1994.

 It is probably no coincidence that these are the worst of the Value Resorts.

 The rooms at the All-Star Resorts all look pretty much the same, though some details are different.

 They are all 260 square feet and have two double beds or one king bed (only in accessible rooms).